Anne-Claire de Liedekerke, President of MMM

 Treasurer: Anne del Marmol (Belgium)

-Vice-President: Valérie Bichelmeier, UN Advocacy Team Leader (Switzerland)
+Vice-President: Valérie Bichelmeier, Head of Advocacy at the UN (Switzerland)

-Vice-President: Johanna Schima, EU Advocacy Team Leader (Belgium)
+Vice-President: Johanna Schima, Head of Advocacy at the EU (Belgium)

 Laurence van den Abeele, MMM in Belgium